 Facebook: When building an app, you can configure self-service sign-up and enable Facebook federation so that users can sign up for your app using their own Facebook accounts.
 Facebook can only be used for self-service sign-up user flows and isn't available as a sign-in option when users are redeeming invitations from you.
 See how to add Facebook as an identity provider.

-Direct federation identity providers can't be used in your self-service sign-up user flows.
+Federated SAML/WS-Fed IdPs can't be used in your self-service sign-up user flows.

 Adding social identity providers